tfrasca/cpuScheduler/README.md

 		-the pids are unique

 	input1.txt:
+		-There are 13 processes in this file.
+		-The first 5 processes test the edge case of multiple new processes arriving at the same time or close to one another.
+In CFS, P2-5 arrive while P1 is running.
+P2 should run before P3-5, since it arrived one timestep earlier than the others.
+After P2, P5 P3 P4 should run in that order, based on their priorities.
+		-P6-13 are processes that arrive around the same time with a large variety of service time and priorities.
+We see the processes executing for the first time in the order explained above.
+We also see that P11 runs frequently in earlier timesteps, because this process has the highest priority.
+We see P12 running frequently and finishing last, because this process has the lowest priority.
+		-Running this file with the FCFS scheduler produced the following results:
+			CPU usage : 100.00 %
+			Average TAT : 50.77
+			Average normalized TAT : 5.78
+		-Running this file with the CFS scheduler produced the following results:
+			CPU usage : 100.00 %
+			Average TAT : 79.46
+			Average normalized TAT : 12.84
+		-For this dataset, FCFS performs better than CFS.
+This is because CFS takes priority into account, whereas FCFS does not.
+Because our highest priority process has a long service time, other shorter processes must wait longer to complete.

 	input2.txt:
+		-There are 10 processes in this file.
+		-The file was generated using our processes.c file (see below).
+		-Running this file with FCFS scheduler produced the following results:
+			CPU usage : 99.05 %
+			Average TAT : 34.30
+			Average normalized TAT : 3.99
+		-Running this file with the CFS scheduler produced the following results:
+			CPU usage : 99.05 %
+			Average TAT : 44.30
+			Average normalized TAT : 4.01

 	processes.c:
 		-In addition to our two input files, we also wrote a program called processes.c, that generates random processes.